 Bronwen Maxson joined the University of Oregon Libraries in April 2019.
 As the Coordinator for Undergraduate Engagement & Instructional Services, she provides leadership and collaboration with campus programs and partners to promote undergraduate learning and research.
-She coordinates the Libraries' involvement with Academic Residential Communities (ARCs), First-Year Interest Groups (FIGs), the Common Reading Program, and the Writing 123 Course.
-Bronwen is also the Subject Specialist and UO Libraries' liaison to Spanish & Portuguese (RL Dept.) and to the Latin American Studies Program.
+She coordinates the Libraries' involvement with Academic Residential Communities (ARCs), First-Year Interest Groups (FIGs), the Common Reading Program, and the Writing 123 course.
+Bronwen is also the Subject Specialist and UO Libraries' liaison to Spanish & Portuguese (RL Dept.), Linguistics, and to the Latin American Studies Program.

 Bronwen earned her MLIS at the University of Denver and a BA in English and Spanish at the University of Colorado Boulder.
 Bronwen’s professional interests include information literacy including in the Spanish-speaking world, teaching and learning, creating digital learning objects, Open Access publishing especially in Latin America, and promoting inclusivity through scholarship and outreach.

 Hicks, A., Maxson, B. K., & Reyes, B. M. (2021).
 Hay muchos Méxicos: A new approach to designing international information literacy instruction. portal: Libraries and the Academy, 21(4), 859-884. muse.jhu.edu/article/818431

 Lowe, M. S., Maxson, B. K., Stone, S. M., Miller, W., & Snajdr, E. (2020).
 Boolean redux: Performance of advanced versus simple Boolean searches and implications for upper-level instruction.
 The Journal of Academic Librarianship, 46(6), 1-8. doi.org/10.1016/j.acalib.2020.102234